Liars & Storytellers (3) (Background)

 On the fly, I have learned from liars and storytellers, their truths and deceptions, for all of my conscious life.
 I wish now to make some sense of it.
 Liars and Storytellers will be a reassessment.

 My southern relatives with their penchant for aphorism and pithy statement note that a ‘.301-lifetime batting average might get you into the Hall of Fame.’
 How does one discern the liars from the storytellers?
 Can’t one do better than .301?
-Now is the time.
+Probably not.